Microactive/service-schema/README.md

 - a [MessageBroker](./samples/MessageBroker)
 - two microservices: [UserService](./samples/UserService) and [TaskService](./samples/TaskService)

-When a User created or updated, UserService will publish ab event to MessageBroker.
-TaskService is listening to these events.
+When a User created or updated, UserService will publish an event to MessageBroker.
+TaskService is listening to these events and use ServiceSchema to process the incoming events
 ```php
 try {
     $broker = new MockBroker();